Tiphereth-A/CP-workspace/README.md

 # CP-workspace
-My workspace for Competitive Programming
+My VSCode workspace for Competitive Programming.

+## Usage
+Just clone this repo and open with VSCode.